OMG You just got engaged!!!

 2. Announce the good news

-Tell your parents first; whether it’s in person, video chat, or via a phone call definitely let them know before anyone else.
-You can then tell your bestie, family and closest friends before you post it on your instagram and/or any other social media platforms.
-Formal announcements can be sent out by mail.
-Newspapers are also traditionally a great way to announce an engagement officially.
+Tell your parents first; whether it’s in person, via video chat, or via a phone call, definitely let them know before anyone else.
+You can then tell your bestie, family, and closest friends before you post it on Instagram and/or any other social media platforms.
+While newspapers are traditionally ideal for announcing engagements formally, you can also send out formal announcements by mail.
 The appropriate time to place the announcement is usually six months to one month prior to the wedding.
 Post your ring selfie and let the whole world know! #IsaidYes.

 3. Get your ring sized